codeneuro/neurofinder/README.md

 #### submission format

-Your results should be formatted as a single JSON file with all identified ROIs for all testing datasets, in the following format:
+Your results should be formatted as a single JSON file with the coordinates of all identified neurons for all testing datasets, in the following format:

 ```
 [